 Adult Group Tickets start as low as $40.
 Certain shows offer Student Group Tickets as low as $28.
 Groups that book early receive the best possible seats in the house.

-The Axelrod PAC does not permit children under four years old in the theater (unless it’s a children’s show).
+May I bring my toddler with me to the theater?The Axelrod PAC does not permit children under four years old in the theater (unless it’s a children’s show).
 Toddlers or infants may not sit on the laps of their parents.

-The box office staff will be happy to reprint your ticket.
+What should I do if I’ve misplaced my ticket or forgotten to print it out at home?The box office staff will be happy to reprint your ticket.
 Be sure to bring a valid photo ID.

-As the old adage says, “The show must go on!”
+Will the show be cancelled due to snow or bad weather?As the old adage says, “The show must go on!”
 The Axelrod PAC will do everything possible not to cancel performances.
 If you are fearful of weathering a storm to get to the show, call the box office prior to the show and arrange an exchange.
 Remember, exchanges after a show date are not possible.

-Photography and videography are strictly prohibited at all performances.
+May I take photos or videos during a show?Photography and videography are strictly prohibited at all performances.